PalworldModding/Docs/docs/datatable-modding/uassetgui/UAssetGuide1.md

 ![Picture of Version Selection](./assets/UAssetGuide1/Image_2_Row_64.png)

-Now you can go ahead and `File > Open` and locate your "MyFirstMod_P" folder and go through it until you find the `DT_ItemRecipeDataTable.uasset`
+Now you can go ahead and `File > Open` and locate your "MyFirstMod_P" folder and go through it until you find the `DT_ItemRecipeDataTable_Common.uasset`

 We're in, click the + on `Export Data` > `Export 1` > `Table Info`.
 Now at the top you will see PalSphere, click it and now we can change the behaviour of the recipe itself.